Letronix624/let-engine/CONTRIBUTING.md

 If you want to make a pull request then just do that for small things like formatting, fixing things, cleaning and others.

-If you are planning something bigger like a new feature, then please announce your plans before you open a pull request, so there are not several people working on the same thing.
+If you are planning something bigger like a new feature, please announce your plans before you open a pull request.
-If you are trying to solve one of the issues you can announce that you will be working on it.
+If you are trying to solve one of the issues you should announce that you will be working on it.

 Before submitting a pull request, make sure there are no problems when runnning the `test.sh` script in the root directory and format it using `cargo fmt`.
 Also make sure that all the examples work as they did before or better.